 For inspiration, here are a few of my current favorite flavoring options for you to choose from:

 - Fresh or Dried Herbs – mint, thyme, rosemary, basil, and more will bring herbaceous notes to any cocktail.

 - Fresh or Dried Fruit – raspberries, strawberries, apple, pineapple, and any other fruit you can think of applies here.

-- Whole Spices – cinnamon sticks, allspice berries, cloves, and black peppercorns give extra depth to cocktails.
+- Whole Spices – cinnamon sticks, anise seed, allspice berries, cloves, and black peppercorns give extra depth to cocktails.

 - Vanilla Beans – halve a vanilla bean before adding it to your syrup mixture to add a sweet and creamy vanilla flavor.